-The bill H. 3319 aims to amend Section 7-25-180 of the South Carolina Code of Laws, which addresses the unlawful distribution of campaign literature near polling places.
-The amendment expands the definition of unlawful conduct to include various activities within fifty feet of polling place entrances during election hours.
+The bill H. 3319 seeks to amend Section 7-25-180 of the South Carolina Code of Laws, which pertains to the unlawful distribution of campaign literature near polling places.
+The amendment expands the definition of unlawful conduct to include various activities within fifty feet of polling place entrances during polling hours on election days and early voting periods.
 Specifically, it prohibits actions such as congregating, loitering, obstructing entrances, harassing voters, disseminating electioneering information, and any conduct that disrupts the orderly administration of the polling place.
-The bill also clarifies that "electioneering" refers to advocating for or against candidates or ballot questions through visible or audible means.

 Latest Version: 7-25-180